-9.02 Tree & Vegetation Maintenance.
+9.02.
+Tree & Vegetation Maintenance.
 Trees and vegetation provide privacy and enhance the beauty of the Association.
 At the same time, they may be considered a nuisance or threat by your neighbor.
 Lot Owners are required to maintain their trees and vegetation in a fashion that does not produce a hazard or nuisance and that preserves an attractive appearance.
 No tree or vegetation shall be permitted on any lot that unreasonably impairs the sunlight or the view from another lot or obstructs views around curves and corners for pedestrians or vehicular traffic.
 The Board shall determine the standards of such maintenance.
-Upon receipt of a written complaint related to trees and vegetation from any neighbor, the Architectural Committee shall make a written determination identifying the violation or lack thereof, including recommended actions, if any, with copies to the Lot Owners involved.
+Upon receipt of a written complaint related to trees and vegetation from any neighbor, the Architectural Committee will contact the parties concerned to resolve the issue.
+If no resolution is reached, the Architectural Committee shall make a written determination identifying the violation or lack thereof, including recommended actions, if any, with copies to the Lot Owners involved.
 In the case of a violation, either the Architectural Committee or the complaining neighbor(s) may take corrective action.
 Should the Architectural Committee determine to do so, with the consent of the Board, the Committee may exercise its power to enter and correct the issue at the offending Lot Owner's expense.
 The Board may assess expenses, including legal fees, as provided in Section 12.01.
 Should the complaining neighbor determine to do so, they may proceed under the rights provided to Owners in Section 11.1 of the CC&Rs.